KeppySoftware/OmniMIDI/README.md

 ## Minimum system requirements for standard MIDIs playback
 To use the driver, you need at least:
-- A dual-core CPU (Hyper-Threading) running at 1.0GHz (With SSE2 and CMPXCHG16b instructions support)
+- A dual-core CPU (Hyper-Threading) running at 1.0GHz (With MMX instruction set support)
 - 256MB of RAM
 - Windows XP SP3 [SP2 for 64-bit] or greater (Server versions are supported too)